gdraheim/docker-systemctl-replacement/README.md

 Additionally, if the script finds itself to be PID-1, it will keep running as a zombie-reaper (implemented as a new command "systemctl.py wait").
-You can enforce the PID-1 functionality by running "systemctl.py 1" from the commandline for testing.
+You can enforce the PID-1 functionality by running "systemctl.py init" from the commandline for testing.
 (NOTE: if systemctl.py is not PID-1 then it defaults "systemctl list-units").